vlzhr/waveflow-trading-bot/README.md

 ### Arbitrage step-by-step

-Bot algorithm for WAVES/BTC pair arbitrage trading is the following:
+Bot algorithm for WAVES/BTC pair arbitrage trading is following:

-_waveflow_handler.get_optimum_amount_
+functionality of _waveflow_handler.get_optimum_amount()_:

 1. Getting `current_dex_price` for a pair
 2. Determining if BTC is under- or overrated on WaveFlow and storing this value to `dest`
 3. Finding the most profitable `amount` of WAVES to trade using reversed WaveFlow algorithm

-_bot.trade_
+functionality of _bot.trade()_

-4. If BTC underrated: buy BTC on WaveFlow -> sell BTC on DEX
+4. If BTC underrated: buy BTC on WaveFlow spending `amount` WAVES -> sell BTC on DEX
-5. If BTC overrated: buy BTC on DEX -> sell BTC on WaveFlow
+5. If BTC overrated: buy BTC on DEX spending `amount` WAVES -> sell BTC on WaveFlow

-#### Arbitrage profit counting
+### Arbitrage profit counting

 Assume, BTC price on WaveFlow is cheaper than the price on DEX.
 It will stay cheaper if we spend less than `amount` WAVES for buying BTC on WaveFlow. `amount` is determined following the reversed WaveFlow algorithm.